 Move if you can.
 Go outside and walk.
 Walking does something interesting and rhythmic with your brain.
 Or point your toes in your favourite direction or rotating your wrists.
 Remind yourself that you are a body. – Carrianne Leung

-- Take a long and winding route to the café for a coffee break.
+- Take a long and winding route to someplace you regularly visit.
 Aim to see something new.

-- Bring a notebook and sit on a bench or curb for fifteen minutes.
+- Bring a notebook and sit on a bench or under a tree for fifteen minutes.
 Capture what you think/feel/see.